webpack/webpack.js.org/src/content/configuration/dev-server.md

 Content not from webpack is served from /path/to/dist/
 ```

-…that will give some background on the server's address and what it's serving.
+That will give some background on the server's address and what it's serving.

 If you're using dev-server through [the Node.js API](https://webpack.js.org/api/node/), the options in `devServer` will be ignored.
 Pass the options as a second parameter instead: `new WebpackDevServer(compiler, {...})`.
 [See an example of how to use webpack-dev-server with the Node.js API.](https://github.com/webpack/webpack-dev-server/tree/master/examples/api/simple)